rgant/brainfry/docs/developer-java-install.md

 # Java Runtime for Firebase Emulators

 `firebase-tools` emulators use Java.
-Not sure what happens if you don't have Java installed already when you initalize the emulators: `firebase init emulators`.
+Not sure what happens if you don't have Java installed already when you initialize the emulators: `firebase init emulators`.

 ## Figure out what version of Java you have installed